thedogwiththedataonit/virtual-try-on/QUICKSTART.md

 ## 🚨 Common Issues

-**"Rate limit exceeded"**
-- You hit the 2/day limit
-- Use the `/g` route for dev: http://localhost:3000/g
-- Or wait until reset time

 **"Failed to generate"**
 - Image too large?
 Try < 5MB
 - Check your API key is correct